ofshvmin/trail-rider/readme.md

 # Attributions
 My sincere thanks to the creators who have made their content available to be freely used by developers.

-Wordle: Easter Edition makes use of the font Schibsted Grotesk designed by Bakken & Bæck, Henrik Kongsvoll and made available through Google fonts.
-It can be accessed at [google fonts](https://fonts.google.com/specimen/Schibsted+Grotesk?query=schibsted+grotesk).
+Trail Rider makes use of the font Poppins designed by Indian Type Foundry and made available through Google fonts.
+It can be accessed at [google fonts](https://fonts.google.com/specimen/Poppins?query=poppins).

-Wordle: Easter Edition uses a favicon made available by Freepik in their [easter icons](https://www.flaticon.com/free-icons/easter) collection and can be found [here](https://www.flaticon.com/free-icon/easter_9870812?term=easter&page=1&position=49&origin=tag&related_id=9870812).
+Trail Rider uses a favicon made available by Freepik, which can be found [here](https://www.flaticon.com/free-icon/black-head-horse-side-view-with-horsehair_32904).

-Confetti was made possible by General Assembly.

 # Ice Box
-- Optimize the on-screen keyboard for mobile devices
+- Optimize views for mobile devices
-- Validate user guesses are actual words
-- Eliminate repetition of the same correct word
-- Animate tiles as the correct/incorrect letters are revealed
-- Animate a wiggle of the row when a user selects invalid input
+- Implement automated emails to staff upon new request
+- Implement automated emails to clients upon confirmation of scheduling
-- Add themes for other holidays
+- Add archive view for appointments in the past
-- Dark mode
+- Introduce automation for pre-selecting an appropriate horse for each guest based on height and weight
+- Output weekly schedule of all appointments